MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-quick-start-guide-edu.md

 Once an educator or student has a valid license and Teams has been enabled, they can run the desktop, web, and mobile Teams clients.

-They can install these clients themselves -- the IT admin doesn't need to deploy these clients.
+They can install these clients themselves.
+The IT admin doesn't need to deploy these clients.

 You can manage individual user licenses for Microsoft Teams by using the Microsoft 365 Admin Center or by using PowerShell.
 See [Microsoft 365 licensing for Teams](/teams-edu-licensing) for information about both methods.